bgermann/cforms2/readme.txt

 == Changelog ==

 = 14.10 =
-* other:    remove translations after migration to translate.wordpress.org
+* other:    remove German translation after migration to translate.wordpress.org

 = 14.9.13 =
 * other:    change gettext domain from cforms to cforms2